 Naboicheck was pleased with how Johnson created opportunities in the win.
 "She has speed and a nose for the goal.
 She has great skills," said Naboicheck.
 "I love that second assist she had.
 It was just a great combination play with Brittany (Belanger)."

-Groton-Dunstable's back line is made up of a young group of defenders in Bethany Fordham,
+Groton-Dunstable's back line is made up of a young group of defenders in Bethany Fordham, Katie Wogan at stopper, and Meg Freiter.
+The Crusaders defense did a great job staying composed in their defensive third when the Hawks went on the attack.

 Sophomore forward Elizabeth Hydro turned in the best chance of the night for Hudson.
 Hydro launched a laser towards the left side of the net, but Groton-Dunstable keeper Elizabeth Rekos was up to the challenge.
 Rekos turned Hydro away with less than five minutes left to go before the half.